-The 2018 Grades 3-8 Mathematics Tests will use rubrics and scoring policies similar to those used in 2017.
-The Mathematics Rubrics are as follows:
+The 2019 Grades 3-8 Mathematics Tests will use the same rubrics and scoring policies as in 2018.

-2 Points A two-point response includes the correct solution to the question and demonstrates a thorough understanding of the mathematical concepts and/or procedures in the task.
-This response indicates that the student has completed the task correctly, using mathematically sound procedures contains sufficient work to demonstrate a thorough understanding of the mathematical concepts and/or procedures may contain inconsequential errors that do not detract from the correct solution and the demonstration of a thorough understanding 1 Point A one-point response demonstrates only a partial understanding of the mathematical concepts and/or procedures in the task.
-This response correctly addresses only some elements of the task may contain an incorrect solution but applies a mathematically appropriate process may contain the correct solution but required work is incomplete 0 Points A zero-point response is incorrect, irrelevant, incoherent, or contains a correct solution obtained using an obviously incorrect procedure.
+2 Points A 2-point response includes the correct solution to the question and demonstrates a thorough understanding of the mathematical concepts and/or procedures in the task.
+This response indicates that the student has completed the task correctly, using mathematically sound procedures contains sufficient work to demonstrate a thorough understanding of the mathematical concepts and/or procedures may contain inconsequential errors that do not detract from the correct solution and the demonstration of a thorough understanding 1 Point A 1-point response demonstrates only a partial understanding of the mathematical concepts and/or procedures in the task.
+This response correctly addresses only some elements of the task may contain an incorrect solution but applies a mathematically appropriate process may contain the correct solution but required work is incomplete 0 Points A 0-point response is incorrect, irrelevant, incoherent, or contains a correct solution obtained using an obviously incorrect procedure.
 Although some elements may contain correct mathematical procedures, holistically they are not sufficient to demonstrate even a limited understanding of the mathematical concepts embodied in the task.